Financial-Times/origami/README.md

 You can also run `require('o-date').init()` once the DOM has loaded if you don't want to initialise other modules at the same time.

-Run `require('o-date').init(el)` on any elements containing dates that are added to the page after DOM load.
+Run `require('o-date').init(el)` on any elements containing dates that are added to the page after DOM load, and if you keep a reference to the returned object you can clean them up with `oDateItem.destory()` to stop processing.

 #### o-date#format(date, tpl)